ImSwitch/ImSwitch/docs/use-cases.rst

 #.
 You can approximately check the tilt along the optical axis too.
 Attach a `rigid flange <https://www.amazon.com/Rigid-Flange-Coupling-Coupler-Connector/dp/B06Y6MSYCS?th=1>`_ to the motor shaft.
 #.
 Adjust the height of the flange so that the top edge is close to the central line of the camera.
 #.
 Change focusing to the front and back edge of the flange.
 #.
-If the shaft is tilted away from the camera, the flange further from the camera will be clearly visible in the image.
+If the shaft is tilted away from the camera, the flange further from the camera will be clearly visible in the image once brought to focus.
 #.
 On the other hand, if the shaft is tilted towards the camera, the far-away flange will never be visible.
 #.
 Adjust the tilt, that the close and far edge of the flange are aligned in height, and perfectly shadowing each other.